thebreckoning/LaikaTek/README.md

 - Refine and secure user sessions (i.e. set session durration)
 - Separate functions in the app.py file into separate files
 - Clean up unused functions and libraries
+- Re-design dispenser mechanism to use an auger
+- Add 3D print files to repository